 For example, myskillcamp lets companies build interactive courses and learner journeys in a user-friendly way.
 Furthermore, we have over 300,000 courses on our marketplace to enable companies to build upon their knowledge-base and offer more to their learners (as well as sell their courses).

-If you want to see how much knowledge retention can be raised in your company then book a free personalised trial with myskillcamp.
+If you want to see how much knowledge retention can be raised in your company then book a personalised trial with myskillcamp.
 It's time to improve your ROI.